Tevinthuku/kplc_alerts/README.md

 system for extracting and notifying subscribers of kplc planned power interruptions.

-## Why I built this ?
+## Why I built this:

-1. I wanted to challenge myself into building an entire system, frontend, backend, DB;
+1. I wanted to challenge myself into building an entire system, frontend, backend, DB, cron jobs, etc.
 2. This is a service that I actually needed because KPLC does not properly target consumers this way.
 One has to keep checking the website / their X account if their area of work / home will be affected by planned power interruptions.

 The platform is no longer hosted, but the code is now public.